What Is Asset Tracking? Benefits, Tools & Software Explained

 No matter the software solution you choose, asset tracking software offers the following functions to help manage and maintain assets efficiently:

-• Asset information storage: Using software, as opposed to Excel spreadsheets, allows you to easily store detailed data about an asset — including its serial numbers, purchase and maintenance dates, location and condition — in a centralized database.
+• Asset information storage: Unlike using Excel spreadsheets, software allows you to easily store detailed data about an asset in a centralized database.
 This also helps decrease inaccurate data input as a result of human error.

 • Preventive maintenance scheduling: Asset tracking technology helps simplify preventive maintenance scheduling by automatically sending notifications to maintenance techs whenever maintenance is due.
 Scheduling can be based on time intervals — for example, once every six months — or based on an asset’s use.